OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 [npm](https://npmjs.com/).
 On their
 respective websites you will find specific instructions for your machine.

-Then, install ZeppelinOS running:
+Then, install ZeppelinOS by running:

 ```console
 npm install --global zos
 ```

-Run `zos --help` to get a list of all the ZeppelinOS commands.
-At any time during this guides when we introduce a new command, run `zos <command-name> --help` to get more information about that command and its arguments.
+Run `zos --help` to get a list of all the ZeppelinOS commands available.
+At any time during these guides, when we introduce a new command, run `zos <command-name> --help` to get more information about that command and its arguments.